Kootut teokset | Samlade skrifter | Selected Works

 Out of the same necessity his grandson Jacob then moved there with his entire prolific family 212 years later.
 The Canaanites had developed splendid plantations, so that honey, spices, dates, almonds, balm, wine, oil, etc. etc. were to be found there.
 But however priceless all that was, the dearness of the times oppressed its inhabitants when there was no more bread.
 But the Egyptians were already cultivators at that time; their fields were covered with grain while those of the Canaanites were resplendent with splendid and artfully terraced wine, fruit and oil farms.
 But when famine arose they were glad to give their spices away to Egypt merely for permission to buy food there for themselves.

-Had this numerous group enjoyed the freedom in Egypt that it was at first accorded, namely15 to settle down, occupy the land and be supported with food and subsidies for their pastoral settlements, it would within a few centuries have been able to make Egypt feared by the whole world as it then was; but things soon took on quite a different complexion.
+Had this numerous group enjoyed the freedom in Egypt that it was at first accorded, namely to settle down, occupy the land and be supported with food and subsidies for their pastoral settlements, it would within a few centuries have been able to make Egypt feared by the whole world as it then was; but things soon took on quite a different complexion.
 It was subjected to oppression; their lives were made bitter by bondage and heavy labour with clay and bricks; foremen were placed over them, with the aim of weakening this community, the growth of which attracted the attention of the Egyptians.

 The bondage eventually became so severe that it led to murder and tyranny, but that was precisely a sign and cause of its not being sustainable for long, for the more the cries of an oppressed people are violently suppressed, the more dangerous will its eventual eruption be for a society.
 Tired of an unbearable yoke, the children of Israel themselves thus threw it off, gathered all the most precious of Egypt’s treasures, moved away with them and settled down in freedom under the protection of an Almighty Power.

-Carthage, a flourishing state in early times, had not only under its suffetes or annual rulers2 grown in wealth and fame in its own freedom but had also subjected to itself the resources of the entire African coastline and had made extensive inroads in Europe into Spain, Sardinia, Corsica and Sicily, but a case of oppressiveness that in our age would be regarded as quite inconsequential16 almost overthrew all that.
+Carthage, a flourishing state in early times, had not only under its suffetes or annual rulers2 grown in wealth and fame in its own freedom but had also subjected to itself the resources of the entire African coastline and had made extensive inroads in Europe into Spain, Sardinia, Corsica and Sicily, but a case of oppressiveness that in our age would be regarded as quite inconsequential almost overthrew all that.

 Among the troops in their pay that were fighting against the Romans, discontent arose because their pay was not correctly disbursed, for which reason all 20,000 deserted, which would not, however, have mattered so much in itself had the consequences of that not been even worse.